 Up to date information for families-

 As a school we must comply with health and safety law, which requires us to assess risks and put in place proportionate control measures.
-We have thoroughly reviewed our health and safety risk assessments and drawn up plans for the autumn term that addresses the risks identified using the system of controls set out below.
-These are an adapted form of the system of protective measures that will be familiar from the summer term.
+We have thoroughly reviewed our health and safety risk assessments and drawn up plans for the whole school return on Monday 8th March, which addresses the risks identified using the system of controls set out below.
 Essential measures include:

 - a requirement that people who are ill stay at home